 Many people come to us saying that they never have any problems browsing other websites and only have problems staying connected to our games.
-This might be true, the difference between our games and normal websites is that our game require a constant connection to our servers.
-Speed has little influence on this, the key factor here consistency (stability).
+This might be true, the difference between our games and regular websites is that our games require a constant connection to our servers.
+Speed has little influence on this, the key factor here is consistency (stability).

 Once the connection is dropped, a new connection needs be established and all missing data must be resend.
 This should work fine if the line is recovered within 20 seconds after disconnecting.
-Unfortunately our reconnecting system does not match up to many well-known systems (e.g. streaming video/audio, quake etc.) where usually a team of developers have come up with a near perfect mechanism.
+Unfortunately our reconnecting system does not match up to many well-known systems where usually a team of developers have come up with a near perfect mechanism.
 Our system was created only by me (Aso) and unfortunately networking is not my area of expertise.

 I used to spend many ours improving the system (with results), but the reality is that it will never work good for everyone.